danamulligan/game_dmm107/doc/DESIGN.md

             * This was made so that I could implement PowerUps using integers instead of other characters
     * No negative values with the exception of the Penalties
 * The level files will follow the naming sceme of 'level' followed by the level number
+* There will only ever be one PowerUp or Penalty on the screen at one time (they're spaced out to try and avoid this).
+This also assumes that the player will not cheat to break bricks they cannot reach with the ball (aka any bricks 'trapped' by other bricks)
+    * This way, I can easily move the PowerUp/Penalty down to the paddle

 ### Adding New Features